HarbourBob/MBR-Advanced-Asset-Manager/README.md

 ## ⭐ Show Your Support

-If this plugin helps optimize your WordPress site, please consider:
+If this plugin helps optimise your WordPress site, please consider:
 - Starring this repository ⭐
 - Sharing it with others
 - Contributing improvements